A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: Catalog Construction

 Since the grism data is sensitive to a wide range of $5.3<z<7$, any LBGs from \citet{Champagne2023a} should have been detected in \Oiii\, even for those with high photo-$z$ uncertainty.
-While they might be lower-$z$ interlopers given the sparse rest-UV/optical filter coverage, the total lack of emission lines in the remaining LBGs could be due to an inherent faintness of nebular emission.
+While they might be lower-$z$ interlopers given the sparse rest-UV/optical filter coverage, the total lack of emission lines in the remaining LBGs could be due to an inherent faintness of nebular emission, which could be caused by rapid bursts and lulls in the star formation history occurring on $<$10 Myr timescales \citep[e.g.,][]{ Endsley2024a, Faisst2024a, Trussler2025a}.
 We hypothesize that they have lower specific star formation rates which would result in undetectable \Oiii\, emission at the ASPIRE flux limit, a consequence of stochastic star formation histories (discussed further in Paper II).
 For those LBGs which are not confirmed in \Oiii\, but have robust photo-$z$ estimates (defined as $>80$\% of the EAzY redshift PDF lying between $6.4<z<6.8$), we derive an upper limit on the EW using the observed F356W magnitude and a 5$\sigma$ limiting line flux at the location of the LBGs ($\approx 2\times10^{-18}$\,erg\,s$^{-1}$\,cm$^{-2}$).